wozo/Leaflet-Maps-Marker/readme.txt

 == Upgrade Notice ==
 = v3.6.3 =
- - see http://www.mapsmarker.com/v3.6.3 for more details
+translatin updates & small tweaks to multi-layer-maps - see http://www.mapsmarker.com/v3.6.3 for more details

 == Changelog ==
 [blog post with details about v3.6.3](http://www.mapsmarker.com/v3.6.3)